What to bring with you to your immigration medical exam?

 - Basic medical immigration physical exam and mental status evaluation

 - Proof of vaccinations or blood Titer to prove immunity.
-Most adults require proof of vaccination for Tetanus-Diphtheria Td (within the last 5 years), Measles, Mumps, Rubella and Varicella (Chicken Pox).
+Most adults require proof of vaccination for Tetanus-Diphtheria Td (within the last 5 years), Measles, Mumps, Rubella, Hepatitis B and Varicella (Chicken Pox).
 Blood Titer is a test that proves that a person has immunity or antibodies for a particular disease.
 The Immigration Doctor will review your vaccination history with you to determine whether you have all the required vaccinations.
 The cost of additional vaccinations is not included in the price of the basic exam but they are offered through our office for an additional fee.
 Please bring all vaccination records to your scheduled appointment for the immigration physical.

 After the Immigration Medical Exam